Tim Anderson Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.5 K/9, which ranks 19th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Royals pitching staff ranks 17th in the league.

-- The Royals' 5.55 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.43).

-- The Royals surrender the fifth-most home runs in baseball (51 total, 1.4 per game).
+- Royals pitchers combine to surrender the fifth-most home runs in baseball (51 total, 1.3 per game).

-- Keller (2-3 with a 4.67 ERA and 25 strikeouts in 34 2/3 innings pitched) makes the start for the Royals, his eighth of the season.
+- Singer (2-4 with an 8.82 ERA and 33 strikeouts in 33 2/3 innings pitched) gets the start for the Royals, his eighth of the season.

-- In his most recent appearance on Saturday against the Oakland Athletics, the righty threw 4 1/3 innings, allowing six earned runs while surrendering 11 hits.
+- The righty last appeared on Saturday against the Oakland Athletics, when he went four innings, allowing five earned runs while giving up six hits.

-- The 27-year-old has amassed an ERA of 4.67, with 6.5 strikeouts per nine innings, in seven games this season.
-Opponents have a .276 batting average against him.
+- The 26-year-old has amassed an ERA of 8.82, with 8.8 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.